Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits

 where $V_L$ is the subspace spanned by inductor fluxes~\footnote{Note that in~\cite{burkard2005circuit} the conditions on the circuit are such that the modes are never perfectly free but have a vanishingly small potential term.
-In this case a small threshold is set instead. }.
-We need to perform an appropriate linear canonical transformation on our modes to make the free modes explicit.
+In this case a small threshold is set instead.
+See the example for more details. }.
+More explicitly, in the formulation of~\cite{burkard2005circuit} the fluxes $\Phi_i$ in $\vec \Phi$ correspond to fluxes across either junctions or inductors, and $V_L$ is defined as the subspace of vectors $\vec v$ for which the elements $v_i$ corresponding to junction fluxes (the same correspondence as $\vec \Phi$) are zero.
+Now, we need to perform an appropriate linear canonical transformation on our modes to make the free modes explicit.
 This would be a orthogonal transformation $W$ on $\vec \Phi$ so that flux operators form a basis for the subspace in~\cref{eq:num_free}.
 By~\cref{eq:lin_can}, the same transformation $W$ will be applied to $\vec Q$.
-Then, we can partition our modes as $\vec \Phi = [\Phi_1, \cdots, \Phi_F, \cdots \Phi_n]$, where $\Phi_1, \cdots, \Phi_F$ are the flux operators for the free modes, and similarly for $\vec Q$.
+Then, we can partition our modes as $\vec \Phi = (\Phi_1, \cdots, \Phi_F, \cdots \Phi_n)$, where $\Phi_1, \cdots, \Phi_F$ are the flux operators for the free modes, and similarly for $\vec Q$.
 Mathematically, this means after the transformation the first $F$ rows of $N$ and the first $F$ rows and columns of $M_0$ are all zeros.